AUC offers a variety of services for students related to health, safety and well-being. You can find an overview of these support services below.

-The SLO is the first point of contact at AUC for support on all issues related to student life and is available to meet with students individually to offer support, advise on student life concerns and refer students to the appropriate support services.
+The SLOs are the first point of contact at AUC for support on all issues related to student life and are available to meet with students individually to offer support, advise on student life concerns and refer students to the appropriate support services.

-The Graduate Assistants to the Student Life Officer are responsible for advising and responding to welfare-related concerns of students, promoting health and well-being at AUC, coordinating well-being related activities and supporting the tasks of the Student Life Officer.
+The Graduate Assistants to the Student Life Officers are responsible for advising and responding to welfare-related concerns of students, promoting health and well-being at AUC, coordinating well-being related activities and supporting the tasks of the Student Life Officers.